helmogey/Divvy-bicycle-sharing-service-dataset_investigation/readme.md

 link to the datasets files " https://divvy-tripdata.s3.amazonaws.com/index.html" For more information, visit http://DivvyBikes.com/data or email questions to data@DivvyBikes.com.

-To Download the datasets and merge them together uncomment the following lines "download_files()" "merge_csv_file(files_path,save_path)"
+To Download the datasets and merge them together uncomment the following lines<br />
+"download_files()"<br />
+"merge_csv_file(files_path,save_path)"<br />

 ## Summary of Findings

-> After investigation i found:
+> After investigation i found:<br />
-1- Some null values which i had to remove.
+1- Some null values which i had to remove.<br />
-2- From the starttime features i created S_Day ( Start day ), S_Year, S_Month and also for the stoptime.
+2- From the starttime features i created S_Day ( Start day ), S_Year, S_Month and also for the stoptime.<br />
-3- Most of the trips are between few seconds and 1000 seconds.
+3- Most of the trips are between few seconds and 1000 seconds.<br />
-4- Males uses this service more than Females in this dataset.
+4- Males uses this service more than Females in this dataset.<br />
-5- Almost all the users are subscriber.
+5- Almost all the users are subscriber.<br />

 ## Key Insights for Presentation

-> After investigation i found:
+> After investigation i found:<br />
-1- Most of the users are in the Age group of 2 to 40 but age group 70 to 80 has the higest trip duration average.
+1- Most of the users are in the Age group of 2 to 40 but age group 70 to 80 has the higest trip duration average.<br />
-2- The winter is the least season in the demand on bikes.
+2- The winter is the least season in the demand on bikes.<br />
-3- Although males used the bikes more than females but the average trip duration for females is higher than males.
+3- Although males used the bikes more than females but the average trip duration for females is higher than males.<br />